wescale/kubernetes-formation/J2/Pods/Exercice2/README.md

 ```
 kubectl get pod -o wide
 ```

+On which node is it running ?
+Why ?

 ## Allow a pod to be scheduled to the prod environment.
 # Create a yaml file containing the pod spec and a Production Taint Tolerance
 ```